westoque/cookie_inspector/README.md

 # Cookie Inspector

-A chrome extension that adds a "cookies" panel in the inspector.
+The missing Cookie manager for the Chrome Browser.
+Adds a "cookies" panel in the inspector panel.
 Use it to manage cookies in chrome.

 Features:

 - Add, Edit, Remove Cookies
-- Import/Export Cookies
+- Import/Export Cookies (SOON)

-## Development
+## License

-Open `development.html` to open the extension in development mode.
-This means not loading the chrome extension in the Chrome browser.
+MIT